ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     _Default_: 4

 * **Raven/Voron/InitialSize**
     You can use this setting to specify an initial file size for data file (in bytes).

+* **Raven/Voron/MaxScratchBufferSize**
+    The maximum scratch buffer (modified data by active transactions) size that can be used by Voron.
+The value is in megabytes..
+    _Default_: 512

 ### Tenants